-- How to communicate with Ross Academic Services
+- How to communicate with the Ross Registrar's Office

 BBA students may pursue academic minors from other units within the University of Michigan-Ann Arbor, including many minors offered by the College of Literature, Science, and the Arts (LSA), the Penny W. Stamps School of Art & Design, the College of Engineering, School of Music Theatre & Dance, and the School of Social Work.
 Interested in Supplemental Studies instead?
 Learn about special programs through the School of Public Health, the Graham Sustainability Institute, and the Ford School of Public Policy here.

 A variety of academic minors are offered throughout the University; however, only those approved for BBA students may be selected:

 - BBA students may choose only those minors on the LSA list that are offered by an LSA department, unless the minor is also listed below as approved for BBA students.
 One exception to this is the Entrepreneurship minor which has not been approved for BBA students.
 All future minors approved and offered by an LSA department will need to be approved before they will be accepted for BBA students.